 Beyond those matters, a visitor involved in collaborative research with an agreed and firm goal of joint publication with one of our staff will have be regarded as "one of us" for access to resources.
 In such cases, we will reduce or waive research costs where possible.
 Similarly, if a research visitor brings research funds, this will make it easier and quicker to access research facilities.

 The university procedure for visitors is available on the Human Resources website.
-This page also outlines the immigration requirements and has a Visiting Staff/Student Request Form which needs to be filled out for all visitors by the host department.
+This page also outlines the immigration requirements.
+There are different procedures for visiting staff and students.